h4cc/awesome-elixir/README.md

 *Libraries for caching data.*

 * [con_cache](https://github.com/sasa1977/con_cache) - ConCache is an ETS based key/value storage.

+## Cloud Infrastructure and Management
+*Applications, tools and libraries for your own cloud service.*

+* [Cloudi](http://cloudi.org/) - CloudI is for back-end server processing tasks that require soft-realtime transaction.

 ## Code Analysis
 *Libraries and tools for analysing, parsing and manipulation codebases.*